polygonal/ds/README.md

  * modified: Collection.iterator() changed to Collection.itr() (unify AS3/Haxe)
  * modified: Hashable.getKey() changed to Hashable.key for SWC also (unify AS3/Haxe)
  * modified: removed various C++ workarounds that are no longer needed in Haxe 2.07
- * fixed: incorrent maxSize value in release builds
+ * fixed: incorrect maxSize value in release builds
  * modified: IntHashTable/HashTable/HashSet/HashMap: removed nullValue, use Null\<T\> instead
  * fixed: Bits.ntz() and Bits.setBits() for js target
  * added: SLLNode/DLLNode.isHead(), isTail()